How Much Do Literary Agents Cost? And Are They Worth It?

 If you decide to fire your agent, or otherwise move on, then your agent is still entitled to any commission due following deals that they signed.

-In practice, most author-agent relationships are quite long term, and if you have signed a book deal successful enough that it’s still pumping out money, then you’re not likely to split with your agent.
+In practice, most client-agent relationships are quite long term, and if you have signed a book deal successful enough that it’s still pumping out money, then you’re not likely to split with your agent.

 But still: the possibility is there, and it’ll be carefully covered in any contract or letter of engagement you have with your agent.
 So read that letter or contract – and if in doubt: ask!